 - Date of exit

-If you’ve followed the guide up to now, you will have all that info available.
+If you’ve followed the guide up to now, you’ll have all that information readily available.
 Fill in the boxes and click the “Next” button.

 D. Personal Details